michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-12-31-tax-check-list.md

 - Employer's foreign address including postal code.
 - Employer's U.S. address if it has one.
 - Income earned in U.S. dollars, use [IRS published conversion rate](https://www.irs.gov/individuals/international-taxpayers/yearly-average-currency-exchange-rates).
-- Do you pay income tax to foreign country on the foreign earned income?
-If so, please provide document showing taxable income and tax paid.
+- Do you pay income tax to a foreign country on the foreign earned income?
+If so, please provide a document showing taxable income and tax paid.
 - List travel history to and from the US in format below from 01/01/2018 until now.
   - 11/01/2018 - 06/31/2019 in China.
-  - 07/01/2019 - 07/15/2021 in US, earned $0.
+  - 07/01/2019 - 07/15/2021 in the US, earned $0.
   - 07/16/2021 - 02/19/2022 in China.
 - Did you maintain a home in the United States while living abroad?
    - If yes, please provide the address of your home,  rented or not, the names of the occupants, and their relationship to you.